 Save your energy

 Conserving (or saving) energy is one way to make sure you have enough energy to do what needs to be done each day.
 You may need to accept the fact that you can’t do everything you want to do.
 Each day, decide which things are the most important to you and focus on those tasks.
-Do things slowly, so that you won’t use too much energy as you go.
+Do things slowly, so that you won’t use too much energy at once.
 Let others help you.
 This can help them feel useful and get your tasks done, too.

 Sometimes feeling tired can become so discouraging and frustrating that it’s easy to let it become all you think about.
 Try to distract yourself with other things, like listening to music, having relaxing visits with friends or family, or reading a book.
 These things can give you an escape from your fatigue without using up too much energy.